 All tethered dogs must be provided with a comfortable resting area, adequate food, water and shelter (protection from heat, cold, sun, wind, rain etc), and opportunities for mental stimulation (such as safe food or puzzle toys).

 When dogs are tethered for longer periods (more than a few hours), they must be provided with regular adequate exercise off the tether.

 Tethering of dogs may increase the public safety risks of dog bites and attacks.
 Long term tethering with no exercise has been shown to increase frustration and aggressive behaviour towards other dogs and people .

 To minimise the animal welfare risks of tethering, the length of time a dog is tethered should always be minimised.

 A dog must be trained to accept tethering before being left alone on a tether.

-Tethering of dogs must comply with any state/territory laws or regulations relating to the tethering of dogs.
+Tethering of dogs must comply with any relevant state/territory and local laws, regulations, standards, and codes of practice.

 Tethered animals require adequate supervision.
 They must be inspected regularly and even more frequently in extreme weather.

 If dogs are to be tethered, swivel tethers on fixed runners reduce the risk of entanglement and injury.
 Metal tethers (of the appropriate weight) provide greater security compared to rope and other materials which may fray, break or tangle.

 A tethering site should be reasonably flat, dry, sheltered, and be clear of hazards, obstacles and obstructions.
 Dogs can choke if the tether becomes tangled or be hung if they jump over or off obstacles while tethered.